charklie/rsftch/README.md

 - [X] Configuration via JSON
 - [ ] Add TOML / JSONC support
 - [ ] Add support for more info sections (?)

+### Thanks
+Thank you to:
+- @siris for helping me with speeding up everything massively.
+- @0323pin for publishing rsftch on NetBSD as a package.